rejojer/OpenKB/README.md

 ### Using with Claude Code / Codex / Gemini CLI

 OpenKB ships a `SKILL.md` so any agent can read your compiled wiki.
-No extra runtime, no MCP setup -- just install the skill once.
+No extra runtime, no MCP setup, just install the skill once.

 <details>
 <summary><i>Claude Code:</i></summary>